 "May his short beautiful life prove to be a changing point for Brazil, may his violent death awaken his country to the darkness and hatred that has infiltrated their society.
 May he be a martyr whose violent death brings an end to such things in the future," Antonius said in the statement issued moments ago.

-Since João's death, his FACEBOOK page has filled with messages of condolence.
+After João's death, his FACEBOOK page was filled with messages of condolence.